ericoh929/predator_predy_MARL/README.md

+### This is only for predator prey version of grid world.
+Do not use for SMAC env.

 # Weighted QMIX: Expanding Monotonic Value Function Factorisation (NeurIPS 2020)

 Based on PyMARL (https://github.com/oxwhirl/pymarl/).
 Please refer to that repo for more documentation.